peermetrics/webrtc-stats/README.md

     # if we should filter out some stats
     filteredStats: false, # Default: false

-    # If we should wrap methods from the `PeerConnection` class to capture events in the timeline.
-    # Wraps methods like: `addTrack`, `removeTrack`,  'createOffer', 'createAnswer', etc
-    wrapRTCPeerConnection: false, # Default: false

     # If we should wrap the `geUserMedia` calls so we can gather events when the methods is called or success/error
     wrapGetUserMedia: false, # Default: false
-    # If he module should wrape legacy `getUserMedia` metods: `navigator.getUserMedia`, `navigator.mozGetUserMedia`, navigator.webkitGetUserMedia
-    wrapLegacyGetUserMedia: false, # Default: false

-    # What prefixes for `getUserMedia` we should wrap, only is if `wrapLegacyGetUserMedia` is true
-    prefixesToWrap: [], # Default: ['', 'moz', 'webkit'],

     # If turned on, calls `console.log`
     debug: false, # Default: false